angelmz/learn-elixir-with-tests/hello-world.md

 Edit the `hello/0` function to accept an argument of one.

 Edit the type spec to reflect this.
-Since we know `name` will be a string, we'll add String.() to `hello/1`'s argument field
+Since we know `name` will be a string, we'll add String.t() to `hello/0`'s argument field and thus make it `hello/1`.

 ```elixir
 @spec hello(String.t()) :: String.t()